mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2020-06-01-lifting-lockdown-lorawan/index.md

 The "entrance" sensors count the customers coming into your property, with the "exit" sensors counting the people leaving.
 After that, it's a simple question of subtracting the number who have left from the number who have arrived, and that tells you the number of people within your shop, office, or other building.

 ## Improving "Click and Collect"
-Many local businesses have turned to a "Click and Collect" style of working during the coronavirus lockdown to ensure that appropriate social distancing can be maintained.
+Many local businesses have turned to a "Click and Collect" style of working during the Coronavirus lockdown to ensure that appropriate social distancing can be maintained.

 In these situations, customers place their orders via the phone, email, or a website and then drive to the store's parking bay and dial a number to let the staff know that they have arrived, but what if we could automate this step further and remove the potential issues of your phone-lines being engaged when the customer arrives to collect?